The little girl had lost a parent to cancer, and the pain was so great she could not speak of it. Not to anyone – except Basil.

 Beyond simply being a furry friend to hug, therapy animals are often used to teach socially awkward children desired behaviors.
 Graham, for example, has a whole series of on-the-ground horse-related activities – none of which involve actually riding an animal – that she uses with young clients.

-The whole idea is to set up activities such as catching and haltering a horse that reflect the challenges children meet in their day-to-day lives, she said.
+The whole idea is to set up activities such as catching and haltering a horse that reflect the challenges children meet in their day-to-day lives.

 Basil does the same thing with students in Sheridan.
 He’s especially good at teaching disruptive children about boundaries, Pickett said.